Hanzarniwin40527436/Group-3/usecase/Usecase developer 4.1.md

 Trigger - no trigger
 Main Success Scenario - Manager extract the  report of the population of the world from database
-                        Manager can view a report of the population of the world Extensions - none
+                        Manager can view a report of the population of the world Extensions - Role doesnot exist
-Sub-Variations - None
+Sub-Variations - none
 Schedule - Due Date: 23.12.2022